-Mr. Brazil asked whether the Board and staff should consider planning for fewer than 27 stations to be modified.
+Mr. Brazil said he would ask the Board and staff to consider planning for fewer than 27 stations to be modified.
 Mr. Murphy said this is an exercise to see if there's a way for CHSRA and Caltrain to share platform heights at those three stations, and if the upper doors need to be opened and if that will require 50-inch platforms at every station.
 For the 2020 timeframe, this type of vehicle would allow Caltrain to achieve benefits with electrification without precluding options for common-level boarding in the future.